tsprates/php-code-test/README.md

 The `Dockerfile`s are already configured to perform an `npm install` during the build process, then `npm start` to run your code.
 You will need to edit the `start` command in each `package.json` file to suit your needs.

+The API docker container is configured to listen on port `3000`.
+The UI container uses `3001`.

 ## Replace this file
 It's a good idea to replace this file with your own `README.md` describing anything we might need to know about running your app.